 Extended arm medicine ball sit up

-Begin at the bottom of the bench, slowly sit up til you reach the top then slowly release to starting position.
-If that’s too much for you, you can start at a higher point.
+- Begin at the bottom of the bench, slowly sit up til you reach the top then slowly release to starting position.

 There are several exercises that work the same muscles as decline situps.
 You can do these in place of or in addition to your fitness routine.